nick-ramsay/nextjs-mongo-passport-template/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+If you wish to create a production build of this application, you'll need to run `npm run build` to generate the build.
+Once complete, you can run the production build with the `npm start` command.

 ## Deployed on Vercel and Heroku

 You can visit a deployed version of this application at https://www.nextjs-mongo-passport-template.com.
+This frontend client is deployed on [Vercel](https://vercel.com/).

 The backend server for this application is deployed on Heroku at https://api.nextjs-mongo-passport-template.com/.

 Note that in order for the the server-side Passport.js authetication to work properly, it's important that the server which generates the Passport cookie shares the same domain name as the frontend application where the cookie is stored.
 This is why the host for both uses `nextjs-mongo-passport-template.com`.